Submissions

 The next step in the workflow is to inspect your submission files that have been copyedited.

 You will receive an email indicating that files are available.
-To see them, login to the journal and go to your dashboard.
+Log in to the journal and go to your dashboard to see them.

 Responding to a Proofreading Request